ckarlof/engineering-roles/makers/senior_engineer.md

 ### Job expectations
 #### Results
 *Focus on understanding what you need to ship and why.
 Clearly communicate how you intend to deliver user value with reasonably accurate estimates.*
-* Become an expert with multiple areas or domains of the code/product.
+* Build your expertise with multiple areas or domains of the code/product.
 * Show curiosity to not only learn new things but fully understand how they work.
 * Be consistently productive; have a reputation for getting things done efficiently to iteratively delivery value.
 * Be trusted to work independently because you are collaborative by nature and communicate proactively.